AmpersandTarski/documentation/Conceptual/Automated Rules.md

               )
     ROLE ExecEngine MAINTAINS InsSeq

 This rule describes how a new Sequence is made.
 It simply states that a pair in relation insSeq should lead to a new sequence.
 At the same time, some “attributes” of Sequence are filled.
-Notice that only I-expressions are used in the violations.
+Notice that only I-terms are used in the violations.
 We consider that a happy circumstance, because its simplicity gives much insight and therefore better predictability as to what happens at runtime.
 ###	Debugging is hard
 In practice, debugging in Ampersand has proven to be hard.
 We are uncertain why this is.
 It may be that the level of abstraction works against easy debugging.
 It may equally well be caused by our own lack of experience, which results in failing intuition when confronted with mistakes.
 We are in great need of tools and of ways to prevent debugging in the first place.
 ###	Exec-Engine rules are similar to process algebra rules